ibexa/documentation-developer/docs/releases/ez_platform_v2.4.md

 This release introduces a few simplifications to API use for Content Types:

-- Exposes `content->getContentType()` for easier use, including from Twig as `content.contentType`
+- Exposes `content->getContentType()` for easier use, including from Twig as `content.contentType`.
+When iterating over the result set of content/Locations these will effectively be loaded all at once.
-- Adds possibility to load several Content Types in bulk using `ContentTypeService->loadContentTypeList()`
+- Adds possibility to load several Content Types in bulk using `ContentTypeService->loadContentTypeList()`.
+- `UserService` now exposes `isUser()` and `isUserGroup()`.
+They do not need to do a lookup to the database in order to tell if a Content item is of type User or User Group.

 #### Load multiple Locations